A summary of key information for the competition can be found below. Please refer to the full rules and regulations document for detailed guidance

 Alongside the main rules and regulations document each city has prepared a Site Form to present its site and detail the city’s objectives and specifications for their projects.
 An online folder (“dataroom”) where cities share all relevant data and documents related to each site is also available.

-*Please note the calendar has been updated and the registration deadline postponed to give more time to teams to register.
+*Please note the calendar has been updated and some deadlines postponed in some cities.
 Please refer to the page dedicated to each city/site on this website for specific deadline changes.*

 Competition kick-off: 10 December 2020

 • Q&A via the site pages on this website (from 18 February to 1 April 2021)

 • Series of webinars to present the competition and the sites (February and March 2021)

 Registration (mandatory): participating teams must register by Thursday 15 April 2021 at 5 pm Coordinated Universal Time (UTC)